diegopacheco/java-pocs/pocs/spring-data-jdbc-mysql-driver/README.md

 ## Rationale

-I was have some fune playing with some idea with is:
+I was having some fun playing with some idea with is:

 * Anonymizing data in the application layer
 * Don't touch the DB
-* Have startegies: Star, Last4 and Empty
+* Have strategies: Star, Last4, Empty and Null
 * Use a custom JDBC Driver to do the magic
 * Use Spring Boot with Spring Data JDBC and MySQL

 The main idea here is that when the application reads data,there is custom annotation `@Anonymizing` that will be used to anonymize the data.
 The anonymization will be done in the application layer and the DB will not be touched.
 Driver is only for MySQL, if it's a different DB would require more code.
+This approach is like I'm providing a view of data which is anonymized.

 PROS:

 * Fun
 * POC
+* JDBC Driver extension
 * Custom annotations
 * Cool enum as factory but with proper OO implementation